ClickHouse/clickhouse-docs/docs/en/cloud/security/cloud-authentication.md

 <details>
    <summary>Obtain recovery code</summary>

-   If you previously enrolled in MFA and either did not create or misplaced your recovery codes, follow these steps to get a new recovery code:
+   If you previously enrolled in MFA and either did not create or misplaced your recovery code, follow these steps to get a new recovery code:
    1. Go to https://console.clickhouse.cloud
    2. Sign in with your email, password and MFA
    3. Go to your profile in the upper left corner